k2view-academy/K2View-Academy/articles/01_fabric_overview/01_what is fabric.md

 * Unique near-data-logic architecture that **enables millisecond performance and throughput for APIs**.
 * Built-in integrated drag-and-drop data management capabilities to enable a **time-to-market that is measured in days to weeks and not weeks to months**.

-To summarize, Fabric architecture yields significant savings in computing, power and storage which makes it a perfect data platform for mission-critical, operational and real-time use cases.
+To summarize, Fabric architecture yields significant savings in computing, power and storage, a fact that makes it a perfect data platform for mission-critical, operational and real-time use cases.

 ### Fabric Use Cases
 Fabric is a compelling solution for: